vroslmend/check-the-card-game-v2/docs/API_REFERENCE.md

       message: string;
     }
     ```
 *   **Description:** Sends a chat message from a client to the server.
 The server's game machine will add it to the game's chat history and the updated chat log will be sent to all players in the next `GAME_STATE_UPDATE`.
-This event does not have a callback.

 ## Server-to-Client Events